crend02/GeoVR/docs/DEVEL.md

 ```

 # Architecture
-The aframe framework builds upon an *entity-component-system*, allowing modular
+The A-frame framework builds upon an *entity-component-system*, allowing modular
 definition of functionality, which can be attached to any object within the
 3D-scene.
 This means that the implementation only consists of such components, which are